 - Prepare a list of your concerns or questions ahead of time and place it in the spot where you will take the call or video visit.
 Your doctor will have questions, too, so you may not get through your entire list, but identifying two to four main concerns will help ensure that the visit is productive and helpful.

 - If you use Non-Invasive Ventilation (bipap, Astral, Trilogy), it’s a good idea to have your machine and mask nearby should you need to refer to it for any reason.

 - Having a family member or caregiver with you is always a good idea and it’s especially helpful for telehealth visits.

 DURING YOUR TELEHEALTH VISIT

 - At the start of the telehealth visit, give your telephone number to the doctor as a backup in case of disconnection.
-Be aware that there may be a delay in the audio on a Webex call, so make sure one person is finished before the other one speaks.
+Be aware that there may be a delay in the audio on a video call, so make sure one person is finished before the other one speaks.

 - Your doctor will also ask about changes in your symptoms since your last visit.
 He or she will evaluate whether your symptoms are getting better or worse, which will inform decisions about your treatment.
 Finally, your doctor will make recommendations and develop a treatment plan.

 - Just like an in-person visit, you will have the opportunity to meet with other team members such as a Speech-Language Pathologist, Dietician, Occupational Therapist and others involved in your plan of care.